|

 The Steele Creek Library Association was formed in 1992 to encourage county officials to locate a new library in the Steele Creek community and to support the library's collections and programs.
 Because of growing population, the community needed a library closer than the one in Pineville.
 After many hours of meetings with county officials and a fund raiser, the new library opened in 1994 in temporary space in the Steele Creek Commons Shopping Center.
 Plans called for moving to a permanent location within ten years. |

 We now are seeing the results of the hard work done by those early supporters.
-Our new Steele Creek Library is open on Steele Creek Road (Hwy 160) near York Road (Hwy 49) in front of the new Southwest Middle School.
+Our new Steele Creek Library opened in 2004 on Steele Creek Road (Hwy 160) near York Road (Hwy 49) in front of the new Southwest Middle School.
 The location is on the site of the old home of Dr. John Knox, who was a country doctor in Steele Creek from 1880 until his death in 1911.
 This home had a very large library.
 Dr. Knox had two sons that graduated from Davidson College and two daughters that graduated from Queens College, and all were avid readers.
 The new location couldn’t be more appropriate. |

 |||

-If you have questions about the Steele Creek Library, its services, or volunteering, contact the library by selecting the email link on the Steele Creek Library web page. |
+If you have any questions about the Association, please contact us by email to libraryassociation@steelecreekresidents.org If you have questions about the Steele Creek Library, its services, or volunteering, contact the library by selecting Steele Creek Branch on the library's Contact a Local Branch page. |

 Here are views of the front and back of the library building and a floor plan.
 (While the floor plan generally is correct, the final furniture layout does not match this plan.)
 Click on either image below for an enlargement.
 You will need Adobe Acrobat Reader to view these PDF images. |